Different unit models

 Remember that adult to girl ratios are only compulsory when outside the meeting place.

 Meeting in the same place is a great support network for leaders as we are all very close.
 For example, if a leader is absent we can just jump in and help run the meeting that week.
-It also allows us to meet the girls so they know who we are before they move up a section. - Vicki, Leader and Senior Section Adviser, Bristol and South Gloucestershire County
+It also allows us to meet the girls so they know who we are before they move up a section. - Vicki, Leader, Bristol and South Gloucestershire County

 Linking units or sections by venue or meeting night is a great way of working collaboratively with other leaders and leadership teams.
 It‘s also a fantastic way to show the girls what they can look forward to in their next section.